Provision of toilet facilities policy

 At present this provision includes men-only and women-only facilities, gender-neutral facilities, and accessible toilets.
 As part of our duty of care to the College community, we want every person to have access to the facilities they feel most comfortable using.
 We also recognise the changing demographics of our staff and students and the dynamics of societal attitudes to gender identity.

 As part of our commitment to equality, diversity and inclusion, we have developed a policy for provision of toilet facilities that aims to be proactive and forward-looking.
 It will inform the design of new buildings and plans for refurbishment works in existing buildings.
 It has been developed following consultation and has been approved by the College's Equality, Diversity and Inclusion Strategy Group, chaired by the Provost.

-1. The precise level and mixture of provision shall be reviewed every two years by Estates (in consultation with Equality, Diversity and Inclusion Centre, EDIC) in light of expected changes in the demographics and needs of the College community.
-This review will be reported to and approved by the Equality, Diversity and Inclusion Strategy Group.
+1. The precise level and mixture of provision shall be reviewed every two years by Estates (in consultation with EDIC) in light of expected changes in the demographics and needs of the college community.
+This review will be reported to and approved by the EDI Strategy Group.